Jeanne M. Hepler

 I've since attended many hours of training in numerous seminars throughout Virginia and across the country, joined professional organizations such as ElderCounsel, the Virginia Academy of Elder Law Attorneys, and the National Academy of Elder Law Attorneys, and I've worked closely with other experienced elder law attorneys to help clients protect assets.

 In other words, I've acquired the expertise necessary to help my clients keep from going broke in a nursing home, and I've made that the focus of my practice.
 I help my clients ensure that their loved one is well cared for, while protecting the family assets in the process.

 As part of that journey, and in the course of assisting clients with Medicaid planning over the years, I've learned a lot about the issues that families typically face when a loved one becomes incapacitated.
 I have been privileged to help families navigate the difficult decisions that are presented in such situations, and I am grateful to have found work that is meaningful, worthwhile, and beneficial to others.

 More about Ms. Hepler

-Ms. Hepler is the founding partner of Legal Solutions for Seniors.
+Ms. Hepler is the founder of Legal Solutions for Seniors.
 She received her law degree from Tulane University School of Law in New Orleans, Louisiana.
 She is the managing partner of the law firm Collins & Hepler, PLC in Covington, Virginia, where her practice is focused primarily on estate planning, elder law, Veterans’ benefits, and Medicaid planning.